MatejKovacic/RasPBX-install/english.md

 ![Extensions - general settings](images/016_extensions1.png)

 There are some other interesting things you can do.
 Under `Voicemail` you can enable voicemail.
 Some useful settings:

 - Set `Voicemail Password` (digits only).
 - `Disable (*) in Voicemail Menu`: set it to **no**, so you will be able to use voice menus.
-- `Require From Same Extension`: set it to **yes** (so user will be able to access their voicemail only from their extensions.
+- `Require From Same Extension`: set it to **yes**, so user will be able to access their voicemail only from their extensions.
 - Set your `e-mail address` (`pager address` is for sending just a really short messages or e-mails).
 - `Email Attachment`: set it to **yes**, which means voice messages will be sent to user by his e-mail.
 - `Delete Voicemail`: set it to **yes**, which means voice messages will be deleted from the system after they are sent by e-mail.